|Select the desired Level or Schedule Type to find available classes for the course.|

 |LAW 648F - Constitutional Law Seminar:Supreme Court & Constitutional Theory|

 This seminar is for a maximum of twelve students.
-The seminar will meet for the first four weeks of the semester to discuss the history of the Supreme Court and the various “mainstream” theories of Constitutional interpretation.
+The seminar will meet for the first three or four weeks of the semester to discuss the history of the Supreme Court and the various “mainstream” theories of Constitutional interpretation.

 2.000 Credit hours